roc-streaming/roc-toolkit/CONTRIBUTING.md

     * Don't fall into #ifdef hell.
 Instead, isolate platform-dependent code in separate classes and move them to platform-specific subdirectories.

-    * Ensure your methods are short and have self-explaining names.
+    * Ensure your methods have self-explaining names and are short.

     * As usual, don't optimize before profiling.
 Instead, try to structure your code so that optimizations will be obvious and isolated.